 Undoubtedly, each has had ups and downs of its own making.
 Dodge & Cox Balanced stumbled badly during the financial crisis, thanks to its heavy stake in financial stocks.
 And portfolio manager changes are a source of uncertainty.
 In fact, Fidelity Puritan recently lost its lead fund manager and, next year, Vanguard Wellington will lose one of its lead managers, both because of retirement.
 Morningstar has cut its rating of Puritan to neutral, pending evaluation of new management, but has expressed more confidence in Wellington’s remaining team.

 With all that, there’s a lot to recommend all six funds.
 Here are five reasons to consider buying a balanced fund:

 William Ehart is a journalist in the Washington, D.C., area.
-Bill’s previous articles for HumbleDollar include Weight Problem, Not My Guru and China Syndrome.
+Bill’s previous articles include Weight Problem, Not My Guru and China Syndrome.
 In his spare time, he enjoys writing for beginning and intermediate investors on why they should invest and how simple it can be, despite all the financial noise.
 Follow Bill on Twitter @BillEhart.